StateFarmIns/destringify-any-json/README.md

 ## What is the destringify function?
     The problem:
-        When AWS resources pass an event from one resource to the next; the resource wraps the event in meta data and stringifies it.
+        When AWS microservices pass an event from one service to the next; the service wraps the event in meta data and stringifies it.
 This is repeated each time a resource is passed.
-This how events that have variable levels of stringification get continually passed through an AWS flow.
+This how events that have variable levels of stringification get continually passed through an distributed AWS flow.

         An example of a log with single and triple levels of stringification.